 Instead of extracting morphine from opium and then processing the morphine to make white powder heroin, black tar manufacturers skip the intermediate step and synthesize heroin directly from raw opium.

 Because the manufacturers do not isolate morphine, they also don’t need to use acetic anhydride, which is expensive and heavily regulated by the United Nations.
 Instead, they use acetic acid or plain vinegar that is cheap and easily available.
 What is more, they need far less acetic acid than acetic anhydride.
-To make a kilogram of heroin, about $50-worth of acetic anhydride is required, but only $10-worth of vinegar is needed to make black tar heroin.
+To make a kilogram, about $50-worth of acetic anhydride is required, but only $10-worth of vinegar is needed to make black tar heroin.